dm5tt/SolarMeshtasticNode/EVALUATION-v02.md

-# Test of the selfbuild Heltec HT-CT62 / TI BQ25185 based Meshtastic node
+# Evaluation of the v0.2

 ## Case